INvisible, 16th December 2011, Milan.

 We transformed our anonymous architectural box.
-What we built later on looked like the scraps of this apparent growth.
+What we built, later on, looked like the scraps of this apparent growth.
 We built our parasite architecture inside and it exploded as a virus through a spontaneous handmade spatiality.
 There was no hierarchy.
-Then, to make public our passion for the spatial rape, we decided to leave.
+Then, to make public our passion for spatial rape, we decided to leave.
 This is what I remember.”
-Milan, 12th December, 2033.
+Milan, 12th December 2033.

 Curated by LIDEA (Andrea Allegrini, Caterina Molteni e Carlotta Sacchi)

 Parasite 2.0 is a design and research agency based in Milan and London.
 Founded in 2010 by Stefano Colombo, Eugenio Cosentino and Luca Marullo, they investigate the status of human habitats, acting within a hybrid of architecture, design, and scenography.

 Parasite 2.0 has worked and collaborated with Triennale Milano, Copenhagen International Fashion Fair, Pantone, Corraini Editions, Terraforma Festival, Missoni, Nero Editions, Venice Architecture Biennale, and the Shenzhen Architecture Biennale, among others.